readthedocs/template/docs/deepsea.rst

 Bed format provides another way to specify sequences in human reference genome (hg19).
 The bed input should specify 1000bp-length regions.
 A minimal example is chr1 109817091 109818090.
 The three columns are chromosome, start position, and end position.

 We recommend using the server if you have <50,000 variants or sequences.
-For larger set, you may run the standalone version on your local machine.
+For larger set, you may run the standalone version on your local machine, or contact our group directy for possible collaborations.

 We support only GRCh37/hg19 genome coordinates.
 You can use LiftOver to convert your coordinates to the correct version.